 2. Because Darwin is so hot and you can’t swim in the sea for fear of crocs, they have a free waterpark just ouside of the city which I think is an amazing government incentive.
 They also have a lagoon by the port which is actually part of the sea dammed off from the crocs next to their infamous wave pool which you can $8 for a day pass and you can surf like you’re in Bondi… kind of.

-4. There are a lot of jobs for male backpackers, a lot of labour, construction, gardening work which will also get you your 2nd year visa for many places in the Northern territory.
-However for girls, the bar/restaurant jobs are snapped up instanly and a handful of “construction” (basically girls being paid to make sandwiches for the workers, and sometimes paid more.) jobs for the girls, alongside traffic controlling which pays $22 an hour so stand in the middle of nowhere and turn around the GO/STOP stick all day.
+4. There are a lot of jobs for backpackers, a lot of labour, construction, gardening work which will also get you your 2nd year visa for many places in the Northern territory.
+However the bar/restaurant jobs are snapped up instanly and a handful of being paid to make sandwiches for the construction worker jobs, as well as, traffic controlling which pays $22 an hour so stand in the middle of nowhere and turn around the GO/STOP stick all day.

-5. There’s a lot of Aboriginals in Darwin, like Cairns but they seem to be a lot more integrated into the society in Darwin, a lot of them working in the city.
-Overall, I much preferred Darwin to Cairns, it was a lot cleaner and more up to date than Cairns so despite being expensive I’m glad I stumbled across Darwin on my travels and would definitely reccommend it over Cairns anyday – especially if you’re Irish as you’ll have 25 new friends in your first day 😉
+5. Overall, I much preferred Darwin to Cairns, it was a lot cleaner and more up to date than Cairns so despite being expensive I’m glad I stumbled across Darwin on my travels and would definitely reccommend it over Cairns anyday – especially if you’re Irish as you’ll have 25 new friends in your first day 😉